collapsed-stacks/startups/questions/285/can-i-start-a-company-in-india-and-operate-internationally.md

 - posted by: [Nick Wilde](https://stackexchange.com/users/454046/nick-wilde) on 2014-08-12
 - score: 2

-<p>Without more details this is fairly basic and non-specific but it should give you a start.</p>
+Without more details this is fairly basic and non-specific but it should give you a start.

-<p>Assuming that you are not dealing with the shipping itself, and that you are careful you should be able to avoid any legal hassles.
-I would suggest avoiding medications, finance and armaments unless you get competent legal advice.</p>
+Assuming that you are not dealing with the shipping itself, and that you are careful you should be able to avoid any legal hassles.
+I would suggest avoiding medications, finance and armaments unless you get competent legal advice.

-<p>Important considerations:</p>
+Important considerations:

-<p>Sanctions/Embargo's: While India has historically been quite lax on following UN sanctions India itself may have a sanctions list of countries/entities that you can't deal with without license.
-I couldn't find one but you might want to ask a government advisor in the state you are basing in. </p>
+Sanctions/Embargo's: While India has historically been quite lax on following UN sanctions India itself may have a sanctions list of countries/entities that you can't deal with without license.
+I couldn't find one but you might want to ask a government advisor in the state you are basing in.

-<p>Foreign Taxes: As long as you have no physical presence elsewhere than India that will generally not be a concern.</p>
+Foreign Taxes: As long as you have no physical presence elsewhere than India that will generally not be a concern.

-<p>Shipping: If you don't do the shipping yourself you avoid having to deal with import/export forms and requirements.
-If you do the shipping yourself you will have to do different forms for every location to/from and it will get much more complicated.</p>
+Shipping: If you don't do the shipping yourself you avoid having to deal with import/export forms and requirements.
+If you do the shipping yourself you will have to do different forms for every location to/from and it will get much more complicated.